 As I mentioned in the previous entry, Excusez-moi usually implies that you’re apologizing but also need to be noticed.
 A perfect example of when you’d use this is if you’re in a restaurant and would like to pay the bill.
 You can say Excusez-moi to politely get the waiter’s attention as they pass by your table.

 Another very common way you’ll hear French people use Excusez-moi is when they exit a crowded train.
 In this case, they opt for Excusez-moi over the previous entry, Pardon because there’s the idea of “Please notice that I’m now getting off the train and move out of my way.”

 Although needing to be noticed is often what Excusez-moi implies, French people also often use it to apologize for calling the wrong number:

 Sorry, I called the wrong number.

-“Je suis désolé” and “excusez-moi” are perfectly fine ways to say “sorry” in French, but French people rarely use them on their own.
-Often, we explain what we’re sorry for and add some kind of justification.
+Je suis désolé(e) is a perfectly fine way to say “sorry” in French, but French people rarely use it on its own.
+Often, they explain what they’re sorry for and add some kind of justification.